 transmitted amongst women who have sex with women)

 Additionally, testing sooner or again should be considered if you do enter start interacting without knowing the STI status of all parties involved, if you have a failure of barrier protection without knowing your partner’s status, if you experience any symptoms, or if you become pregnant.
-But there is a caveat to all of this: the timing of testing may also require you be tested more than once.
+There is one caveat: testing may need to be done more than once due to the timing.

 This is because of the incubation period – the time for an infecting organism to take hold, multiply, and induce the body to create an antibody response.
-The incubation period for COVID is why you do not get accurate test results if you take a test less than 3 days after exposure.
-Different STIs also have different incubation periods, remarkably ranging from 1 day up to 20 years.
-And some STI tests measure the antibodies, not the organism.
-So discuss with a health care provider whether you need to get tested more than once or consider continuing to test yearly, for a while, even if you are monogamous or have stopped sexual engagement with others, to ensure you are infection free.
+COVID’s incubation period is 3 days.
+This means that you won’t get accurate results if the test is performed less than 3 day after exposure.
+Different STIs have different incubation period, ranging from 1 to 20 years.
+Some STI tests do not measure the organism, but the antibodies.
+Discuss with your health care provider whether you need more than one test or if you want to continue testing yearly.

-Testing is done by most physicians and available at many, many public health clinics.
-It will usually be covered by insurance and/or is offered for free at some clinics.
-Even if there is a small charge, though, remember, the cost of the test is always cheaper than the possibility of serious health repercussions.
-So, bottom line, please, please make sure you protect yourself and know your status.
+Most doctors can perform testing and it is available at many, if not all, public health clinics.
+It is usually covered by insurance or offered free of charge at certain clinics.
+Although there may be a fee, it is usually less expensive than serious health consequences.
+Bottom line: Please make sure to protect yourself and understand your status.
 Because being STI free, just like being COVID free, while not appropriately described as “clean”, is certainly a fun and freeing starting point for better sexual, physical, and mental health.

-Elisabeth Gordon, M.D. is a NYC based Psychiatrist specializing in sexual health and medicine.
+Elisabeth Gordon, M.D.
+Elisabeth Gordon, M.D. is a NYC-based Psychiatrist who specializes in sexual health.
 She runs a sex positive, straight/vanilla/kink/poly/LGBTQ affirming private practice focused on improving sexual and overall health with integrative treatment.
-In addition, Dr. Gordon is a passionate human sexuality educator and author.
-She is on faculty at NYU School of Medicine and works extensively as a guest lecturer and consult at hospitals, universities, and schools.
-Her writing and talks focus on the importance of sex ed, as well as providing tips and resources for achieving a happy, pleasurable, and satisfying sex life to improve health at every level.
+Dr. Gordon is also a passionate educator and author on human sexuality.
+She is an adjunct faculty member of NYU School of Medicine.
+She also consults with schools, universities, and hospitals as well as guest lecturers.
+Her writings and talks are focused on the importance of sex-ed and provide tips and resources for living a happy, satisfying, and healthy sex lifestyle to improve health at all levels.